explorer436/programming-playground/JavaPlayground/src/preparation/HowToPrepareForTheAmazonOnlineCodingInterview.md

 Now let's discuss specific challenges for online coding rounds.

 Here you need to write the code on a shared screen/Google Doc and the interviewer can see in real time as you type.
-So you don’t want to write, delete, modify continuously and not want to come across as someone who jumps to solutions and doesn’t have a clear mind.
+So you donï¿½t want to write, delete, modify continuously and not want to come across as someone who jumps to solutions and doesnï¿½t have a clear mind.

 Understand the problem

 A better approach is to talk to your interviewer, do not make unilateral assumptions, ask questions to clarify your doubts about the question setting and make explicit all your assumptions.

-After the problem is clear to you, take 2–3 minutes to think deeply about it and possible solutions and then enunciate (so that the interviewer can understand your thought process) what you are thinking.
+After the problem is clear to you, take 2ï¿½3 minutes to think deeply about it and possible solutions and then enunciate (so that the interviewer can understand your thought process) what you are thinking.
 Formulate a couple of solutions and discuss the merits/demerits of the solutions you are proposing.

 Your interviewer would be happy to drop hints to guide you to the right path, so keep listening intently and once both you have agreed on one solution, he will ask you to code up the solution.